 Utilise user generated content

-To improve the effectiveness of customer reviews, you could consider contacting customers post-purchase.
-For example, you could ask them to review the items they ordered.
+To improve the effectiveness of customer reviews, you might want to consider contacting customers post-purchase, asking them to review the items they ordered.
 Note of caution – just make sure the order has actually arrived!
 You’d be surprised by the number of retailers who make this mistake.
 Ask verified purchasers to provide a review, however, and the exercise will yield a far more persuasive, trust-building and impactful result.

 Informed staff = informed shoppers

 Providing a personal touch point is a great opportunity to build a relationship with a customer – or on the flip side chance to spoil it by misinforming them before they make a purchase.
 Here are some steps to consider from this respect: